Startup business ideas in Canada with low setup costs

 How do I know if my business idea will actually work?

-Test your idea before investing heavily.
-Talk to potential customers, research competitors, and start small to validate demand.
-If people are willing to pay for your service, you have a viable idea.
+Test it before committing fully.
+Talk to potential customers, research competitors in your area, and consider offering your product or service on a small scale first.
+If people are willing to pay and keep coming back, you have a viable concept.

 Do I need an accountant when I'm just starting out?